Is Portland, Oregon Housing Market Inventory Declining in 2023?

 In This Article

-Like most U.S. cities, the Portland, Oregon real estate market experienced a significant increase in inventory during 2022.
-Rising supply levels made life a bit easier for home buyers in the area, giving them more properties to choose from and additional bargaining power.
+The Portland, OR real estate market experienced a drop in inventory over recent years.
+Low supply levels made things more challenging and competitive for home buyers in the area, giving them fewer properties to choose from and less bargaining power.

 During the second half of 2020 and all throughout 2021, the Portland-area real estate market experienced a sharp decline in the number of homes for sale.
 This was largely driven by a pandemic-fueled migratory shift and resulting surge in home-buying activity.